datastax/zdm-proxy/migration/README.md

 ## Overview

 The Migration Service creates two sessions, to a source cluster and destination cluster.
 We first create the tables in the destination cluster, and then use `dsbulk` to unload and load each table.
 We track the status of each table and communicate w/ the proxy service with our own protocol on top of TCP.
-The status of the migration is also persisted onto disk in a .chk file that shows where migration stopped, in case any of the services fail during the process.
+The status of the migration is also stored on S3 in a .chk file that shows where migration stopped, in case any of the services fail during the process.

 ## Script Flags
     go run main.go